Mapxus/SDKDoc/map/web/2-map-controllers.md

 ## Floor Controller

-The floor controller and building selector are displayed by default at the top-right of the map.
-To disable the floor controller at map initialization:
+The floor controlleris displayed at the top-right of the map by default.

+* To disable the floor controller at map initialization:

 ```js
 // init mapxus map